sCrypt-Inc/learn-scrypt-courses/en/course-02/lesson-04/chapter-03/README.md

 Note: After successful deployment, we save the UTXO of the deployed contract to localStorage so that the transaction can be constructed when the contract is invoked.

-## Invoke battleship contract using a zkSNARK proof
+## Invoke Battleship contract using a zkSNARK proof

 As described in the previous chapter, whenever a player fires, we generate a zkSNARK proof in `zkp.worker.js`, which proves `hit` parameter we passed in when calling the contract is correct.

-We get the computed proof in the message response function called `zkpWorkerMsgHandler`  of `zkp.worker.js` and use it to construct the transaction to invoke the battleship contract.
+We get the computed proof in the message response function called `zkpWorkerMsgHandler`  of `zkp.worker.js` and use it to construct the transaction to invoke the Battleship contract.

 We use the `web3.call()`  function, provided by the web3 tooling class, to call the contract and use the previously saved utxo to build the transaction.